Text Link

 Treating binge eating disorder at Within Health

-Here at Within Health, we understand the importance that each patient be treated as an individual.
+Here at Within Health, we understand the importance of treating each patient as an individual.
 Our personalized treatment plans for clients are designed to help a person to explore their relationship with themselves, their bodies, and food.

-Our treatment program for BED has three levels of care - partial hospitalization (PHP), intensive outpatient (IOP), and outpatient - and each client is carefully assessed to determine the appropriate treatment.
+Our treatment program for BED has two levels of care—partial hospitalization (PHP), and intensive outpatient (IOP)—and each client is carefully assessed to determine the appropriate treatment.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.